lipetsk-digital/HomeLibraryAI/README.md

 The photo contains a page with the book's annotation.
 Your response should only consist of the [book] section of an ini file without any introductory or concluding phrases.
 The section must always contain 9 parameters.
 If a parameter is missing, its value should be empty.
 Provide the parameter values in the same language as the photographed page.
 If the parameter value contains newlines or equal signs, replace them with spaces.
+Output only plain text of ini file content.
+Do not output markdown.
 Below are the names of each parameter and the extracted information from the image that its value should contain: title - the title of the book authors - the authors of the book